Friedrich Kalkbrenner: 1814–1823: Pianist, teacher and businessman in London

 From 1814 to 1823 Kalkbrenner lived in England.
 He gave many concerts, composed and established himself as a successful piano teacher.
-It was here that Kalkbrenner, always the astute businessman, came across an invention made by Johann Bernhard Logier.
-This invention was the so-called chiroplast or "hand guide".
-The chiroplast was a contrivance made from two parallel rails of mahogany wood that were placed on two feet and loosely attached to the piano.
-This apparatus should restrict vertical motions of the arms thereby helping nascent pianists to attain the (perceived) correct position of the hands.
+In England Kalkbrenner encountered the chiroplast or "hand guide", an invention made by Johann Bernhard Logier consisting of two parallel rails of mahogany wood that were placed on two feet and loosely attached to the piano.
+The chiroplast restricted vertical motions of the arms, thereby helping nascent pianists to attain the (perceived) correct position of the hands.
 Camille Saint-Saëns, who was put to work with it as a boy, describes it:

 "The preface to Kalkbrenner's method, in which he relates the beginnings of his invention, is exceedingly interesting.
 This invention consisted of a rod placed in front of the keyboard.
 The forearm rested on this rod in such a way that all muscular action save that of the hand was suppressed.
 This system is excellent for teaching the young pianist how to play pieces written for the harpsichord or the first pianofortes where the keys responded to slight pressure; but it is inadequate for modern works and instruments."

-This invention became a runaway success.
-There are reports that it was still available for sale in London in the 1870s.
-In 1817, Logier teamed up with Kalkbrenner to found an academy where music theory and piano playing, of course with the help of the chiroplast, were taught.
+In 1817, Logier teamed up with Kalkbrenner to found an academy where music theory and piano playing were taught using the chiroplast.
 The proceeds from the patent made Kalkbrenner a wealthy man.
 In 1821, Ignaz Moscheles had also settled in London.
-His powerful and finished playing had a great influence on Kalkbrenner, who used his time in London to hone his technical skills even more.
+His playing had a great influence on Kalkbrenner, who used his time in London to hone his technical skills.

 1823–1824: Concerts in Austria and Germany

 In 1823 and 1824, Kalkbrenner gave concerts in Frankfurt, Leipzig, Dresden, Berlin, Prague, and Vienna.
-Where he went he was received with loud applause.
-Considering the fact that Ignaz Moscheles was touring the same places at roughly the same time, this was quite an achievement.
 During the same period, he composed a variation on a waltz by Anton Diabelli for Vaterländischer Künstlerverein.